 Here, chefs expertly fuse Catalan and Northern Spanish cuisine to create divine dishes that are packed with heaps of flavor.

+My fave?
 A dish with burrata cheese and that is topped by tomato marmalade, arugula pesto, honey, and lemon.
 Excuse me while I wipe the drool from my mouth.

 Yes, you should make reservations and no, they don’t start serving lunch until 1 pm.